From Bullied On The Playground To Top Corporate Trainer

 The Question: What’s Really Most Important?

-It’s a big question, with an equally big answer.
+These are big questions, with equally big answers.
 I feel confident in my answer.
 God saved my life for a reason.
 I’ve still got work to do and I’m hungry to fulfill my purpose and leave a legacy.

 My purpose in life is to be a force of blessing to everyone I meet.